Watts Phillips: Life

 Phillips separated from his wife a few years later on the grounds that she "made my life a misery on account of her ungovernable and most wicked temper."
 Elizabeth settled in Wales and Phillips referred to her in his letters as the "old Wreck Ashore."
 He formed a relationship with Caroline Huskisson in Paris and had four children.

 Except for occasional sojourns in England, Phillips lived in Paris, where he found ready work supplying illustrations for lithographers and as an occasional foreign correspondent for English papers.
 He lived "a gay Boulevard life" immersed in the French literary, artistic and theatre world, becoming friends with Alexandre Dumas, Victor Hugo and others.

 By 1861, overwork and a dissipated lifestyle began to tell on his health.
 He suffered from chronic indigestion, headaches and pains of all kinds, sometimes being confined to bed for weeks at a time and forced to relinquish lucrative assignments.

-In 1866 he returned to England, where he remained for the rest of his life.
+In 1866, he returned to England, where he remained for the rest of his life.
 Phillips retired to Edenbridge in Kent until 1870, when he moved to Brompton, London, an area known at the time as an artists' quarter.
 Despite declining health, he continued writing at his usual feverish pace.

-After a long illness, Watts Phillips died at his home.
+After a long illness, Phillips died at his home.
 He stated in his will that he did not want any of his property "falling into the hands of the woman Elizabeth Phillips known as Lilly Phillips and of her child Basil of whom I am not the father and also of any other children she has had or may have by other men."

-His daughter,(May)Roland Watts Phillips, went on the stage, making her debut at the Lyceum Theatre, London, in 1879.
-She went to Australia, where she had a career on the stage and in early films, dying in NSW in 1929.
+His daughter, (May) Roland Watts Phillips, went on the stage, making her debut at the Lyceum Theatre, London, in 1879.
+She went to Australia, where she had a career on the stage and in early films, dying in New South Wales in 1929.

 Early career

-While providing cartoons under the name The Ragged Philosopher for the weekly paper Diogenes, a short-lived rival to Punch, he began writing satirical sketches of London Life and wrote a book about the London slums, The Wild Tribes of London (1855), which was dramatised by Travers and successfully staged in London and Manchester.
+While providing cartoons under the name The Ragged Philosopher for the weekly paper Diogenes, a short-lived rival to Punch, he began writing satirical sketches of London life and wrote a book about the London slums, The Wild Tribes of London (1855), which was dramatised by Travers and successfully staged in London and Manchester.
 Phillips began writing his own plays, such as Joseph Chavigny, The Poor Strollers and The Dead Heart.
 Joseph Chavigny was accepted by Benjamin Webster and performed at the Adelphi Theatre with Webster playing the lead.

 While critically acclaimed, Joseph Chavigny and The Poor Strollers were not popular with the audience who were used to the farces and melodramas performed at the Adelphi and did not take to Phillips' terse, epigrammatic dialogue.
 Webster delayed the production of The Dead Heart, but the appearance of the first instalments of Charles Dickens' A Tale of Two Cities, serialised in Dickens' magazine All the Year Round, prompted Webster to put The Dead Heart on the stage in 1859.
 The play was a great success, Queen Victoria and Prince Albert seeing it twice.